okfn/ckanclient-deprecated/README.txt

-ckanclient makes is a Python module to read and write to a CKAN server via the API.
+ckanclient is a Python module to read and write to a CKAN server via the API.

 Usage